 2014 March - Parliament narrowly approves a big reform package that will open more retail sectors to competition, part of a deal between Greece and its international lenders.

 2014 April - Eurozone finance ministers say they'll release more than 8bn euros of further bailout funds to Greece.

-Greece raises nearly four billion dollars from world financial markets in its first sale of long-term government bonds for four years, in a move seen as an important step in the country's economic recovery.
+Greece raises nearly $4bn from world financial markets in its first sale of long-term government bonds for four years, in a move seen as an important step in the country's economic recovery.

 Left in power

 2014 May - Anti-austerity, radical leftist Syriza coalition wins European election with 26.6% of the vote.

 2014 December - Parliament's failure to elect a new president sparks a political crisis and prompts early elections.